ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ## Data integration

-## Import tab

-### Step 0 and step1 check data

-Integration of "stock indicators" : landings, aquaculture, release...
 Data entry should be done with someone familiar with the app (someone from the data subgroup ... enter name in the secondary assessor box) and one country leader (Main assessor national).
 Only the national assessor can truly say what to do in case of duplicates.

+### Import tab

+This tabs is for the integration of "stock indicators" : landings, aquaculture, release...
+*I would love to have a name for those but aquaculture and release are not stock indicator.
+Annual data doesn't do because times series for glass, yellow and silver are annual.
+Anyone with an idea please edit this page*.

+#### Step 0 check data

 ![check_data](https://user-images.githubusercontent.com/26055877/91458170-805b8f80-e885-11ea-9915-3c2a260031dc.png)